 When you buy a property below market value you might not be getting what you hoped for.
 If a BMV deal does not have a good rental yield then you won’t turn a profit.
 Worse still you might end up losing money month by month.
-A good rental return is essential to success in property and focussing entirely on discounts will wreck your portfolio.
+A good rental return is essential to success in property.

 - What Is A BMV Deal?